Color32[] GetPixels( int mip )

 Color32[] pixels = texture.GetPixels(mipLevel);

-// Iterate through the pixels
+// Iterate over the pixel data

-foreach (var pixel in pixels)
+foreach (Color32 pixel in pixels)

 {